Last editedAug 20222 min read

 A multicurrency bank account allows you to receive, pay, and hold multiple currencies.
 Customers can deposit and withdraw cash in various currencies, and transact in different currencies via a single platform.

-A multicurrency account like GoCardless is convenient if your business operates in several countries, since there’s no need to open separate bank accounts in each of the countries you deal with.
+A multicurrency account can be convenient if your business operates in several countries, since there’s no need to open separate bank accounts in each of the countries you deal with.
 Having a multicurrency bank account helps to reduce currency exchange fees, making it useful for people who travel frequently.

 In this post, we’ll examine the features and benefits of opening a multicurrency bank account in the UK.